 The first stop on this 3-day Miami itinerary is Little Havana.

-Built in 1896, this Roman Catholic church is the oldest in Miami and a 10-minute walk from the History Museum.
+Built in 1896, this Roman Catholic church, Gesu Church, is the oldest in Miami.

 Miami Children’s Museum

 If you’re traveling with children, the Miami Children’s Museum is a great place to stop and let them unwind and have fun.